GB609/batocera-ES-onArch/sources/page-template/index.md

 # Batocera Emulationstation for ArchLinux

 Welcome to the homepage of my project 'Batocera Emulationstation for ArchLinux'.
+❗ This project is still WIP.
+It will not work yet. ❗

 This package is one piece of a bigger effort to get a console-like gaming PC.
 But it can also be used independently.
 My final goal is to use it as a main UI for a controller-based couch gaming PC which will only need keyboard/mouse in very rare edge cases.
 Thus, most of the basic OS settings should be handled without having to go to the console or another (regular) desktop environment.
 However, i don't want to lose the capabilities a full-blown desktop pc has in terms of software availability and configurability. <u>As such, my idea and plan is to use a plain installation of Arch Linux and provide/install a set of packages and configurations to customize it.</u> I'm still trying to come up with a less verbose and more striking name for the overall project that won't collide with any trademarks.